 The Swiss Agency for Therapeutic Products (hereinafter: Swissmedic) is the competent authority for various authorizations and licenses in the field of medicinal products and medical devices (e.g. marketing authorizations; manufacturing licenses; licenses for exporting, importing and distributing; authorizations for clinical trials).
 It is an institution under public law with its own legal personality located in Berne and was founded in 2002.
 Swissmedic is furthermore responsible for market surveillance in the area of therapeutic products and has also numerous competences in relation to law enforcement.
-It should be mentioned that Swissmedic may even adopt legislation, such as the Ordinance on simplified authorisation and marketing authorisation on the basis of a notification of medicinal products (Verordnung des Schweizerischen Heilmittelinstituts vom 22.
-Juni 2006 über die vereinfachte Zulassung von Arzneimitteln und die Zulassung von Arzneimitteln im Meldeverfahren; SR 812.212.23).
+It should be mentioned that Swissmedic may even adopt legislation, such as the Ordinance on simplified authorisation and marketing authorisation on the basis of a notification of medicinal products (Verordnung des Schweizerischen Heilmittelinstituts über die vereinfachte Zulassung von Arzneimitteln und die Zulassung von Arzneimitteln im Meldeverfahren vom 22.
+Juni 2006 [VAZV; SR 812.212.23]).
 Consequently, Swissmedic has an almost comprehensive competence with regard to medicinal products and medical devices.

 The Federal Office of Public Health (hereinafter: FOPH) in Berne plays a key role especially in the legislative procedures in all sectors of the public health law (e.g draft legislations and ordinances).
 It is responsible for the coordination of the health policy and the supervision of the compulsory health insurance.
 While Swissmedic is competent for various authorizations and licenses in the field of medicinal products and medical devices, the FOPH mainly deals with questions concerning pricing and reimbursement of medicinal products within the framework of the Federal Act on Health Insurance (Bundesgesetz über die Krankenversicherung vom 18.
 März 1994 [KVG; SR 832.10]).

-There are 7 ethics committees in Switzerland, each of which is responsible for a specific canton or region (Ethics Committee northwest/central Switzerland EKNZ, Ethics Committee Bern, Ethics Committee Geneva, Ethikkommission Ostschweiz EKOS, Ethics Committee Ticino, Ethics Committee Vaud, Ethics Committee Zurich).
+There are 7 ethics committees in Switzerland, each of which is responsible for a specific canton or region (Ethics Committee northwest/central Switzerland EKNZ, Cantonal Ethics Committee Bern, Ethics Committee Geneva (CCER), Ethics Committee Eastern Switzerland EKOS, Ethics Committee Ticino, Cantonal Commission on Ethics in Human Research CER-VD, Ethics Committee Zurich).
 For conducting a research project (e.g. concerning medicinal products), an authorization from the responsible ethics committee is required (in addition to Swissmedic’s authorization).

 In addition, there are also authorities in each canton responsible e.g. for certain types of inspections or the granting of professional licences for doctors.
 As these authorities are not of great importance below, they are not listed.